n-vest/n-vest.github.io/content/authors/admin/_index.md

 ---
 <i>Hello! 👋 </i>

-I am a postdoctoral fellow in the [School of Teaching and Learning](https://education.ufl.edu/school-teaching-learning/) at the University of Florida.
+I am a postdoctoral research scientist in the [School of Teaching and Learning](https://education.ufl.edu/school-teaching-learning/) at the University of Florida.

 <strong>My research examines the cognitive processes that shape numerical understanding --- especially how learners build on what they already know to accommodate new mathematical concepts.
 I study how these skills develop across age groups and how AI-mediated learning environments shape that development, with the goal of building educational technology that reflects how people actually think and learn.</strong>